sevleo/TOP-SignUpForm/README.md

 ## Demo

-You can view the project at [Calculator Demo](https://sevleo.github.io/Sign-up_Form/).
+You can view the project at [Sign-up Form Demo](https://sevleo.github.io/Sign-up_Form/).

 ## Technologies